fbpx

 Luckily, when you shop at Bynx in downtown Orlando, you can break for a snack without leaving the record store.

-Bynx is one of Orlando’s newest, and most unique, record stores.
+Bynx is one of Orlando’s newer and most unique record stores.
 Like most music shops, it sells a range of albums, books, and collectibles.
-But it also features a café serving perfectly brewed coffee and tea, plus wine, beer, sandwiches, and charcuterie boards.

 There’s always something going on at Bynx.
 On any given day, you may encounter live music, stand-up comedy, an open mic night, or a paint-and-sip event.

-7. Remix Record Shop
+5. Remix Record Shop

 Given the number of top-notch music venues in the Mills 50 neighborhood, it’s no surprise that the area is also home to one of Orlando’s best record stores.

 Remix Record Shop opened its first location on Mills Avenue in 2015.
 The store offers new and used albums of all music genres.
-If you’re all about danceable beats, head to Remix’s outpost on nearby Colonial Drive, which specializes in 12-inch house, trance, and electronica singles.

 Headed to Remix on Record Store Day?
 Be sure to arrive early.
 Previous years’ events have been such a hit that owners Cliff and Kelley Tangredi needed to specify that shoppers couldn’t camp out in the parking lot the night before.